robschick/lessonCode/lesson4.md

 ![](images/pushGitHub.png)

+Ok - back to the Lecture

 # Part 2 -- Merge Conflict
 The dreaded merge conflict!
 These can be a pain in the butt when you first encounter them, but all in all, they are pretty straightforward.
 As you get more advanced with git, you can configure a graphical merge tool if you want to help with this.
 They can be great, but for now, we'll just handle this on the command line.

 What is a merge conflict?
 It's essentially what happens when the repository gets out of sync.
-Let's say you make a change on your local computer, and push it to github, but then you working on a node, and you make a change there - but you haven't yet brought down the most up to date changes from GitHub.
+Let's say you make a change on your local computer, and push it to GitHub, but then you working on a node like the Duke Compute Cluster, and you make a change there - but you haven't yet brought down the most up to date changes from GitHub.
 When you go to push your changes up to the node, you will get rejected, and then you have to manually resolve the conflict.

 We don't have a node here, but we can mimic it well enough with a local repo and GitHub:

-1. In your repo, make a change to a file, add it, and commit it, but don't push it to GitHub.
+1. In your repo on your computer, make a change to a file, add it, and commit it, but don't push it to GitHub.
-2. Then, navigate to github, and make a change to the same file.
+2. Then, navigate to GitHub, and make a change to the same file on the same line of code.
 Use the pencil icon to edit it directly
 3. Add a commit message, and commit the change
 4. Navigate back to the command line and issue the ```git push``` command
 5. If you are lucky, all hell will break loose